-In the Lord’s Test match he took career-best 3 for 80 and scored 4 not out.
+In the Lord’s Test match he took a career-best 3 for 80 and scored 4 not out.
 That was the end of his Test career.
 Overall in 5 Test matches, he took only 6 wickets with a heavy average of 59.83.
-He made ODI debut against England at Sahiwal, where he managed to take one wicket for 50 runs.
+He made his ODI debut against England at Sahiwal, where he managed to take one wicket for 50 runs.

-The ODI played at Manchester in 1978 tour; he was gone wicketless in 7 over’s for 20 runs.
+The ODI played at Manchester in the 1978 tour; he was gone wicketless in 7 over’s for 20 runs.
 The One Day International played at The Oval, he took 1 wicket for 41 runs.
 That also ended his ODI career.
 Overall, in three ODI’s he took two wickets at an average of 55.50.
 After that, he was not able to consider Pakistan’s cricket.